-Accidents by their very nature are unplanned.
-That doesn’t mean you need to be unprepared for a fall or a serious incident (e.g., a heart attack or stroke).
+Emergencies by their very nature are unplanned.
+That doesn’t mean you need to be unprepared for a fall, heart attack, or other serious incident.

 Those who are prepared and have a professional advocate, such as an Aging Life Care™ Manager, are more likely to get the care and the outcomes they desire.
 Plus, they can recuperate in a setting most in line with their personal needs and preferences.